On the Optimality of D2D Coded Caching with Uncoded Cache Placement and One-shot Delivery: A Novel Achievable D2D Coded Caching Scheme

 However, when $k \notin \mathcal{U}^i$, not all of the corresponding codewords $Y^i_{\Bc^k \cup \{k\}}$ for its required sub-pieces $W_{d_k, \mathcal{B}^k\cup \{i\},i}$ are directly broadcasted from user $i$.
-The user $k$ can still decode its desired sub-piece by generating the missing codewords based on its received codewords from user $i$.
-To show this, we first reformulate Lemma $1$ from \cite{yu2018exact}, applied to the codewords broadcasted by a user $i$.
+In this case, user $k$ can still decode its needed sub-piece by generating the missing codewords based on its received codewords from user $i$.
+To show this, we reformulate Lemma $1$ from \cite{yu2018exact}, applied to the codewords broadcasted by a user $i$.